Cyberdreams: List of published titles

-Titles announced by Cyberdreams but never completed include Hunters of Ralk, a role-playing video game designed by Dungeons & Dragons creator Gary Gygax, and Wes Craven's Principles of Fear, based on a concept by film director Wes Craven.
+Titles announced by Cyberdreams but never completed include Hunters of Ralk, a role-playing video game designed by Dungeons & Dragons creator Gary Gygax (with design by Knights of Xentar author David S. Moskowitz), and Wes Craven's Principles of Fear, based on a concept by film director Wes Craven.
 Other announced, but unreleased games are Evolver, an adaptation of Species, Reverence, and The Incredible Shrinking Character.
 Only two survived with the help of other publishers: Ares Rising and Blue Heat.
 Reverence was also eventually leaked as a playable prototype.